Krzyzewskiville: K-ville rules

 K-ville is also a social function at Duke, as many students participate at least once.
 Duke has installed Wi-Fi service and Ethernet ports in the lightposts so that students can participate in tenting without falling behind in their schoolwork, although the internet is known to be very unreliable.
 Students also complain that the cold weather also prevents them from getting any real work done.

-Heaters are not permitted in K-ville; students must keep warm by simply using sleeping bags and dressing appropriately.
+Heaters are not permitted in K-ville; students must keep warm by simply using sleeping bags and dressing appropriately, or creative use of shared bodily warmth.

-Robertson scholars
+Robertson Scholars

 In December 2006, the Duke Student Government banned Robertson Scholars from UNC (who attend Duke for one semester) from participating in tenting for the game versus UNC, although they can still get in via the walk-up line.
 Some feel this is a violation of the Robertson Scholars Program, which states that "they have full student privileges at both Duke and UNC-Chapel Hill.
 This includes access to courses; faculty and research opportunities; and arts, cultural, and sporting events."
 That tenting season, some Robertsons tented with some full-time Duke students, using their Duke ID cards to get into the game.
 However, once inside the student section the Robertson attendees removed Duke attire worn into the game to reveal UNC paraphernalia.
 To prevent this situation from happening again, Robertson Scholars visiting from UNC were banned from tenting in K-ville, starting in 2006.